Package 'stratallo'

 Value

-A vector of optimal allocation sizes.
+numeric vector of optimal sample allocations.

 References